Brightwell Manor

 Brightwell Manor is a country house in the village of Brightwell-cum-Sotwell in Oxfordshire, England.
+It has been a Grade II listed building since 1952, and is owned by the former British prime minister Boris Johnson and his wife, Carrie Johnson.

-The back dates to around the mid-seventeenth century, or possibly earlier as there is a date of 1605 on the rear.
-The front was built in the mid-eighteenth century.
-It has been a Grade II listed building since 1952.
-It is owned by the former British prime minister Boris Johnson and his wife, Carrie Johnson.
+The manor dates back to around the mid-seventeenth century, or possibly earlier as there is a date of 1605 on the rear.
+The front of the house was built in the mid-eighteenth century.